Today's Articles

 *John Anderson Lankford was born on this date in 1874.
 He was a Black architect, attorney, blacksmith, real estate broker, professor, and author.

-He was born and raised on his parent's farm in Potosi, Missouri, one of eleven children of former slaves Philip Anderson Lankford and Nancy Ella Johnson Lankford.
+He was born and raised on his parents' farm in Potosi, Missouri, and was one of eleven children of former slaves Philip Anderson Lankford and Nancy Ella Johnson Lankford.
 His paternal grandfather was Rev. Philip Andrew Lankford; his paternal line can be traced back to the 1600s in France and 1645 in Albemarle County, Virginia.

-After attending public schools in Potosi, Lankford worked in Crystal City, Missouri, in a plate glass factory.
+After attending public schools in Potosi, Lankford worked in a plate glass factory in Crystal City, Missouri.
 From 1889 to 1896, he attended Lincoln Institute (now Lincoln University) in Jefferson City, Missouri.
 He worked as a janitor to earn money for his books.
 He also worked at the Plymouth Rock Pants Company to earn money for his clothes and at a steam laundry to clean his laundry.

-John Anderson Lankford died in 1946 and is the first African American architect in the United States with an established architectural office.
+John Anderson Lankford, who died in 1946, was the first African American architect in the United States to establish an architectural office.

 To Become An Urban Planner